elesiuta/pyxargs/README.md

                         limit by default
   --sh, --shell         executes commands through the shell (subprocess
-                        shell=True) (no effect on Windows) --py, --pyex          executes commands as python code using exec() --pyev                evaluates commands as python expressions using eval() --import library      executes 'import <library>' for each library --im library, --importstar library
+                        shell=True) (no effect on Windows) --py, --pyex          executes commands as python code using exec(), commands are treated as f-strings --pyev                evaluates commands as python expressions using eval(), commands are treated as f-strings --import library      executes 'import <library>' for each library --im library, --importstar library
                         executes 'from <library> import *' for each library